Alena-Stavrova/dev-log/DEVLOG.md

 - [Project]: [What I did]
 - [Project]: [What I learned]
 - [Next]: [What's next]-->
+**2026-03-30**
+* Levenhuk: debugged PL InPost flow - turned out more complicated than CZ PPL, but seems stable now.
+Also added TR script (no TR ERM), tested once, will check up thoroughly tomorrow.
+* Plans: seems like I'll be done with LVH random scripts within this week.
+Next step is either to work on LVH choice scripts (will probs take longer as I suspect significant change in OrderContext class) or polish up ERM scripts, still not decided

 **2026-03-26**
 * Admin: some network/connection issues hindering my scripts.
 I got API call error that I've never got before.
 Turned off work VPN - ERM scripts were practically flying...
 * Levenhuk: started ES LVH but turns out there is some unclear payment logic (orders over 120 EU paid in cash - TBD?).
 Left as is, worked on PL LVH (the most difficult script) - but can't test properly due to network issues at the time.